GUINEA PIG Care – everything you should know

 Extra toe on hind or front feet

-This is something that occasionally occurs, and as the extra toe is often only just attached by a thin piece of tissue, it may be best to have it removed by a vet in case it catches on something and then tears off, causing injury, pain and possible infection.
+This occasionally occurs, and as the extra toe is often only attached by a thin piece of tissue, it may be best to have it removed by a vet in case it catches on something and then tears off, causing injury, pain, and possible infection.

 guinea pig care article photo 5